yugabyte/yugabyte-db/docs/content/latest/quick-start/build-apps/ysql/csharp.md

 This tutorial assumes that you have:

-- installed YugabyteDB, created a universe and are able to interact with it using the YSQL shell.
+- installed YugabyteDB, created a universe, and are able to interact with it using the YSQL shell.
 If not, please follow these steps in the [ysql guide](../../../api/ysql/).
 - installed Visual Studio

 ## Writing a HelloWorld C# application

-In your Visual Studio create a new Project and choose Console Application as template.
+In your Visual Studio, create a new Project and choose **Console Application as template**.
 Follow the instructions to save the project.

 ### Install YSQL C# driver

-To install the driver in your Visual Studio project
+To install the driver in your Visual Studio project:

 <ol>
   <li>Open your Project Solution View.</li>
-  <li>Right-click on Packages and click Add Packages.</li>
+  <li>Right-click on **Packages** and click **Add Packages**.</li>
   ![Add Package](/images/develop/client-drivers/csharp/visual-studio-add-package.png)
-  <li>Search for Npgsql and click Add Package.</li>
+  <li>Search for Npgsql and click **Add Package**.</li>
   ![Search Package](/images/develop/client-drivers/csharp/visual-studio-search-ngpsql-package.png)
 </ol>